MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-csharp.md

   - "tr-tr"
 ---
 # Remote Debugging a C# or Visual Basic project in Visual Studio
-You can debug a Visual Studio application that has been deployed on a different computer.
-To do so, you use the Visual Studio remote debugger.
+To debug a Visual Studio application that has been deployed on a different computer, install and run the remote tools on the computer where you deployed your app, and then run your app from Visual Studio.

+![Remote debugger components](../debugger/media/remote-debugger-client-apps.png "Remote_debugger_components")

 For information about remote debugging Universal Windows Apps (UWP), see [Debug an Installed App Package](debug-installed-app-package.md).

-The remote debugger must be installed on the computer where you will deploy your app, as shown in the following illustration.

-![Remote debugger components](../debugger/media/remote-debugger-client-apps.png "Remote_debugger_components")

 ## Download and Install the Remote Tools